 The Key to Lasting Relief: Healing Your Gut

-All of the above steps alone or in the combination that most matches your symptoms can bring you significant relief, but if you try those for 6-12 weeks and they don’t, or you get relief but not completely, consider doing the 4R Program, a systematic plan for restoring gut heath.
-You can find out how to do this here.
+All of the above steps alone or in the combination can bring you significant or even complete relief, but if you try those for 6-12 weeks and they don’t, or you get relief but not completely, you can always grab a copy of Hormone Intelligence for an IBS friendly gut healing plan, and consider signing up for my 28-Day Gut Reset, a complete gut healing plan for women, which you can learn all about here.